 Sprinkle Diatomaceous Earth

-Diatomaceous earth is an organic pesticide that works wonders for yard pest control.
-Sprinkling a small amount (around 5 pounds per thousand square feet) across your yard will dry chiggers out and cause them to die off, returning your yard to the pest-free landscape you love.
+Diatomaceous earth is an organic pesticide that is highly effective for controlling yard pests.
+By sprinkling a small amount (approximately 5 pounds per thousand square feet) across your yard, you can dry out chiggers in the grass and eliminate them, restoring your yard to a pest-free landscape.

-Note: diatomaceous earth can also kill important beneficial insects.
-To make sure it only gets rid of the chiggers, target affected areas instead of spreading it across the entire yard, and cover them with a tarp for a few days leading up to application.
+Note: Diatomaceous earth can also kill beneficial insects.
+To ensure it eliminates only chiggers, target the affected areas instead of spreading it across the entire yard, and cover those areas with a tarp for a few days before application.

 How to Get Rid of Chiggers with Inorganic Chemicals